 Moreover, for products of HS Chapters 50-63, it provides for bilateral full cumulation.
-Finally, the Union and Palestinian Liberation Organisation (PLO) for the benefit of the Palestinian Authority of the West Bank and Gaza Strip will have the option to agree to extend the generalised full cumulation also to products of HS Chapters 50-63.
+Finally, the Union and Switzerland will have the option to agree to extend the generalised full cumulation also to products of HS Chapters 50-63.

 (e) Accounting segregation